samiurprapon/Aether/GUIDE.md

 #

 ## Acknowledgement
 This steps are explained in another opensource community development project also known as [firstcontributions](https://github.com/firstcontributions/first-contributions).
 You can get more materials to learn from them.
-Go [visit](https://firstcontributions.github.io/#project-list) there github page and explore.
+Go [visit](https://firstcontributions.github.io/#project-list) their github page and explore.

 Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).

-You could join there slack team in case you need any help or have any questions.
+You could join their slack team in case you need any help or have any questions.
 [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-kpbyrmkk-JDkRtchcvRvQ0qK4iPmyvA).

 Now let's get you started with contributing to other projects.
 They've compiled a list of projects with easy issues you can get started on.
 Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).